Dutch bank ING cuts carbon emissions linked to power industry lending

 The emissions intensity for ING’s automotive and aviation sector lending was broadly in line with the wider market - 0.7% and 0.3% above their respective pathways - given the relatively weak penetration of low-carbon alternatives in both.

-ING said next year it would be able to report on the upstream oil and gas sector for the first time after agreeing a methodology with its peers and would target an absolute drop in lending to the sector from its current 3,986 million euros.
+ING said next year it would be able to report on progress made in the upstream oil and gas sector for the first time after agreeing a methodology with its peers and would target an absolute drop in lending to the sector from its current 3,986 million euros.

 Our Standards: The Thomson Reuters Trust Principles.